wawjr3d/jquery.autocomplete/README.md

 ####filter
-How to run a search against an array of objects as a `dataSource`.
+When `dataSource` is an array of objects, the `filter` function tells the autocomplete how to use your query to filter the array.
-The signature of `itemValue` is `item, query`. `item` refers to the current result's underlying raw data.
+The signature of `filter` is `item, query`. `item` refers to the current result's underlying raw data.
 `query` is the current text the user has input into the text field.
 **Default:**